AUTO RACING: Auto Racing Glance

 XFINITY

+Last year: Christopher Bell took home his first checkered flag in the series.

-Last race: Christopher Bell won for the second time in three starts.
+Last race: Bell won for the second time in three starts.
+He has six in 2018

+Fast facts: Bell broke a tie with Greg Biffle, Kyle Busch and Carl Edwards for most victories in the series as a rookie at Dover.
+Bell leads the Round of 8 and is joined by Justin Allgaier, Daniel Hemric, Cole Custer, Elliott Sadler, Tyler Reddick, Matt Tifft and Austin Cindric. ...Ross Chastain, Brandon Jones, Ryan Truex and Ryan Reed were eliminated after the Dover race two weeks ago.

+Next race: O'Reilly Auto Parts 300, Nov.
+3, Texas Motor Speedway, Fort Worth, Texas

 Online: http://www.nascar.com